avoco/cabinet/README.md

 store.finalized  # == False
 ```

-> If you are uncomfortable by the existance of a global store, fear not!
+> If you are uncomfortable by the existence of a global store, don't be!
 You can make a new instance of the store using the [StorageContainer](#storagecontainer) class. `my_store = StorageContainer()`, the use that in your program.

 The store can hold multiple configurations that are accessed through its indices: